evrblk/monstera-example/dlocks/README.md

 ## Application cores

-There are 3 application cores:
+There are three application cores:

 * `AccountsCore` in `accounts.go`.
 Not sharded.
   * `ListAccounts`